onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Template Constructs.rst

     reference the nested heat dynamically using the resource ``OS::Heat::ResourceGroup``.

+A VNF's Heat Orchestration Template must reference a Nested YAML file by name.
+The use of ``resource_registry`` in the VNF's Heat Orchestration Templates Environment File must not be used (as stated in R-67231).

+As stated in requirement R-99646, a VNF's YAML files (i.e, Heat Orchestration Template files and Nested files) **MUST** have a unique name in the scope of the VNF.

 .. req::
     :id: R-60011
-    :target: VNF
     :keyword: MUST
-    :validation_mode: static
     :updated: casablanca

     A VNF's Heat Orchestration Template **MUST** have no more than two levels of nesting.

-A VNF's Heat Orchestration Template must reference a Nested YAML file by name.
-The use of ``resource_registry`` in the VNF's Heat Orchestration Templates Environment File must not be used.

 Two levels of nesting is defined as follows:  A base module, incremental module, or cinder volume module references a nested heat file either